hamzehaq7/hamzehaq7.github.io/README.md

 #### Probing Blood Dynamics: A Novel Piezoelectric Approach to Monitor Flow and Detect Clot Formation
 The paper is currently under review (major revisions) for MDPI Sensors journal publication.

-#### No2Pollution: A Guide to Analyze Air Quality via Level-2 Satellite Imagery
-Provides a comprehensive guide to analyze emissions using Level-2 satellite imagery & adaptable codebase that extends to regions where resources for advanced monitoring technologies may be limited.

-This [diagram](flow (1).png) shows the flowchart of our analysis

-The [paper](Papers/No2Pollution_EuCNC24.pdf) is currently under review..

 #### Regional CubeSat Communication and Constellation Design Evaluation
 Created a simulator of small satellite constellations that will, in advance of their deployment, serve as a proactive measure to mitigate potential issues and curtail the risk of costly satellite failures.